-Students who have not completed Precalculus or Trigonometry in high school with a grade of "A" within the past three years, or who have not completed a college level Pre-calculus or Pre-calculus with Trigonometry (or equivalent) course will be required to take the placement test.
-Students who do not place above Algebra II (MTH 4) and into the pre-requisite course for calculus (MTH 163 or 166) on the placement test will be required to take developmental courses.
+Students who do not place above Algebra II (MTH 04) and into the pre-requisite course for calculus (MTH 163 or 166) on the placement test will be required to take developmental courses.
+Students who place into college-level classes and have not completed Pre-calculus or Trigonometry in high school with a grade of "A" within the past three years or who have not completed a college level Pre-calculus or Pre-calculus with Trigonometry (or equivalent) course will be required to take MTH 163 or MTH 166.

-Program Requirements Students must take ENG 111 in the first semester of classes.
+Program Requirements: It is strongly recommended that students take ENG 111 in the first semester of coursework.